frontenddogma/rote-learning-html-css/manuscript/return.md

-To get the most out of this book, [go back to the beginning](#toc-html), and read it again.
+C> To get the most out of this book, [go back to the beginning](#toc-html), and read it again.
+C>

-(This is a [reference to the HTML specification](https://html.spec.whatwg.org/multipage/introduction.html#how-to-read-this-specification), though you don’t need to read this book “backwards at least once.”
+C> (This is a [reference to the HTML specification](https://html.spec.whatwg.org/multipage/introduction.html#how-to-read-this-specification), though you don’t need to read this book “backwards at least once.”
 Yet the idea is this: You won’t regret making an effort to internalize what HTML and CSS have to offer.
 Even if it couldn’t be more boring.)